kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/3-setup-techniques/_index.md

 ---
-title: "Writing first unit test"
+title: "Setup technique"
 date: 2019-02-22T10:25:49Z
 chapter: true
-pre: "<b>2. </b>"
+pre: "<b>3. </b>"
 weight: 2
 draft: true
 ---

-### Chapter 2
+### Chapter 3

-# Writing first unit test

-In this chapter, lets look at writing first unit test.
+# Setup technique

+Let's look at some of the basic techniques we use at the setup stage of our unit test

+We are going to look at the following techniques

 1. simple test data
 2. data driven test